Authored by the expert who managed and guided the team behind the Portugal Property Pack

 So, is now a good time?

-The strongest signal is that Porto's asking prices have cooled to just +4.8% year-over-year with a slight monthly dip, which means the frenzy has calmed and there is room to negotiate.
+The strongest signal is that Porto's property prices have cooled to about +4.8% year-over-year growth with a slight monthly dip, which means the market is no longer in a frenzy and you actually have room to negotiate.

-Another strong signal is that mortgage rates in Portugal dropped to around 3.1% in late 2025, making financing more accessible than it was a year ago.
+Another strong signal is that mortgage rates in Portugal dropped to around 3.1% by late 2025, which makes financing significantly cheaper than it was a year or two ago.

 Is it smart to buy now in Porto, or should I wait as of 2026?